 Any gifts or corporate entertainment, whether accepted from or being made to business associates, must be made in accordance with this policy.
 They are intended only as a token of goodwill, and must not be used in any way to influence decisions or business judgements.
-Any actual, potential or perceived conflict of interest should be considered beforehand and, if a concern, be discussed with a Board Director and/or the Group Finance Director.
+Any actual, potential or perceived conflict of interest should be considered beforehand and, if a concern, be discussed with the Head of Finance.

-All gifts with a value in excess of £100, and corporate entertainment with a value greater than £100 per person must be reported in writing within 14 days to the Group Finance Director.
-Regular reports of gifts and corporate entertainment will be reviewed by the Directors.
+All gifts with a value in excess of £100, and corporate entertainment with a value greater than £100 per person must be reported in writing within 14 days to the Head of Finance.
+Regular reports of gifts and corporate entertainment will be reviewed by the Olympia Executive Board of Directors.

-The acceptance or offer of any gift or corporate entertainment with a value greater than £2,000 must be pre-approved by Capital & Counties plc Executive Board.
+The acceptance or offer of any gift or corporate entertainment with a value greater than £2,000 must be pre-approved by the Olympia Executive Board of Directors.

 Any gift must not be in the form of cash, tokens or vouchers.
 Examples of acceptable gifts include bottles of wine or spirits, or a ticket to a sporting event in the company of the business associate.